-The wheel has turned a full circle for Queensland ceramic artist Shannon Garson, who now finds herself living very happily in the country town she once couldn’t wait to leave.
+The wheel has turned a full circle for Queensland ceramic artist Shannon Garson, who now finds herself living in the country town she once wanted to leave.

 As Shannon Garson recalls her teenage years growing up in the Sunshine Coast hinterland she couldn’t wait to get out of town.
 The big wide world beckoned and her hometown of Maleny didn’t see her heels for dust as soon as she graduated high school.

 “I went to art college in Brisbane and then travelled and worked overseas for a few years,” she recalls.
 “I’d been lucky enough to work for Brisbane ceramicist Clairy Laurence when I was at college.
 She let me come and decorate her work pretty much as I liked and I now realise how incredibly generous that was.
 She pretty much changed my life by showing me that a creative life could be a career.
 I saw a lot of artworks while I was overseas and whenever I could I painted and made pottery.”